Remember that time you thought Alexsi went evil because she wore a black dress? Dan:

 This trope is named for The Rolling Stones song "Paint It Black", although the song itself is completely unrelated to the trope.
-It is also unrelated to the other thing named after the same song, which involves more than a costume change.
+It is also unrelated to Ron the Death Eater thing named after the same song ("Paint the Hero Black"), which involves more than a costume change.
 Please read the trope description before adding any new example.
 It is NOT about characters getting a new black (or even darker) outfit.
 It's about a costume/color change being spontaneous